Putin has lost Ukraine, US diplomat says

 Putin is willing to let in a mini-UN mission to protect international observers from the Organization for Security and Co-operation in Europe (OSCE), who already patrol the line of contact.

-But Volker said the US and EU states would not back that in the UN Security Council, as it would merely entrench the position of the Russia-controlled breakaway 'republics' in the Donetsk and Luhansk regions.
+But Volker said the US and EU states would not back that in the UN Security Council, as it would merely entrench the position of the Russia-controlled 'republics' in the Donetsk and Luhansk regions.

 Drifting away

-The looming split of the Ukrainian orthodox church from the Russian one underlined Volker's claim that Putin had lost Ukraine in political terms.
+Thursday's split of the Ukrainian orthodox church from the Russian one underlined Volker's claim that Putin had lost Ukraine in terms of hearts and minds.

-"I hope there are no protests or violence instigated [in Ukraine] as a result of this decision [Ukrainian autocephaly] - that would be tragic," Volker said.
+"I hope there are no protests or violence instigated [in Ukraine] as a result of this decision - that would be tragic," Volker said.

+"As soon as you see people who will call up to take the laurel, monastery, or temple by force, you should know - they are the agents of Moscow," Ukrainian president Petro Poroshenko, said.

+"This [Ukrainian autocephaly] is a great victory of the God-loving Ukrainian people over the Moscow demons," he said.

-Opinion polls also backed up his claim, with two-thirds of Ukrainians now keen to join Nato, compared to less than half before Russia's invasion.
+Opinion polls also backed up Volker's claim, with two-thirds of Ukrainians now keen to join Nato, compared to less than half before Russia's invasion.

 Meanwhile, the OSCE monitors recorded 570 explosions in the conflict zone in their last report, out on Wednesday.